harish000111/DevOps_Complete/README.md

 # DevOps_Complete
-From Creating Application to Deploy complete process
+From Creating Application to Deploy complete process (Through EC2 instance)

 **STEP 1 :**
-Creating a web Page for todo list
+Write a code to Create a web Page for todo list

 **STEP 2**
-pushed code to git
+pushcode to git

 **STEP 3**